Manohar2710/android-cheat-sheet/README.md

 #### RXJava

-* **Why should we use RxJava on Android?**
+* **Why should we use RxJava on Android?** [Answer](https://github.com/Manohar2710/android-cheat-sheet/blob/master/Android%20Libraries/RxJava_on_Android.md)
-	- We use RxJava for multithreading

-	- subscribOn(Scheduler.io()) --> will process everything in a new thread.

-	- observeOn(Schedulers.Mainthread()) --> will listen to results on main thread.

-	- filter() --> Used to filter result data

-	- subscribe() -->

-	- we can join the results of two data object in the result

 * **What are maps and flatmaps in rxJava?**
 - Map
 	- Map transforms the items emitted by an observable by applying a function to each of them.

 - FlatMap :
 	- flatmap tansforms the items emitted by observable in observables.

 	- Very important: FlatMap is used to map over asynchronous operations.

 #### Android Architecture